darul75/dynupdate-aws/README.md

 Because ecchymose in the nose.
 IP may change my friend and DNS has to be updated.

-At aws instance boot, you might want to send IP update to your no-ip DNS.
+At AWS instance boot, you might want to send IP update to your no-ip DNS.

-It works as a daemon and will trigger and DNS update when AWS IP instance is known.
+It works as a daemon and will trigger an DNS update when AWS IP instance is known.

-Timer is about every 5 seconds check, when job is done timer will stop automatically.
+Timer checks aws instance status about every 5 seconds, when public IP is provided, event is triggered and update request sent to no-ip.

 ## Install